For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 50 euro notes spread out

-Whether you're holidaying away, studying abroad or splashing out on online payments in a different currency, poor exchange rates and hidden charges can quickly eat into your cash.
+Whether you're holidaying away, studying abroad or splashing out online in a different currency, poor exchange rates and hidden charges can quickly eat into your cash.

 Not sorted your travel insurance yet (or wondering if you actually need it)?
 Head over to our guide to student travel insurance.